 At the end of the day, it is really up to you.
 If you don’t mind going with the traditional chemical sanitizers, then you can probably live without them.
-However, if you would prefer to use a more natural approach with your hot tub care, then enzymes may be a great fit for you.
+However, if you would prefer to use a more natural approach to your hot tub care, then enzymes may be a great fit for you.
 Just don’t rely on them alone.
 If you do, you will quickly discover that your water isn’t as clean as it probably should be.

 There are many crazy claims out there about enzymes and what they can do for your hot tub.
 Some of them are true, but don’t be fooled by some of the crazier claims out there.
 Remember that the best overall solution is to use enzymes as part of your regular water care routine but don’t ever replace chlorine and bromine entirely.
-By using enzymes alongside your chemical sanitizer, you can greatly improve you water quality and make maintenance on your hot tub much easier to do.
+By using enzymes alongside your chemical sanitizer, you can greatly improve your water quality and make maintenance on your hot tub much easier to do.

 Learn How to Keep Your Hot Tub Clean and Clear All Year Long with This Illustrated eBook